 The Snow Leopard Trust works to protect this endangered cat in five of the 12 countries the animal can be found in — China, India, Kyrgyzstan, Mongolia and Pakistan — which contain 75 percent of the world’s population of the species.
 Founded in 1981, the SLT serves as the top global authority on the study and protection of the endangered snow leopard.

-Headquartered in Seattle, conservation programs composed 83 percent of the organization’s 2016 expenses.
-Some of these initiatives included training 40 wildlife rangers, educating 5,000 herder families in community conservation programs and sending 300 children to eco-camps.
+Headquartered in Seattle, some of the Trust’s initiatives in 2016 included training 40 wildlife rangers, educating 5,000 herder families in community conservation programs and sending 300 children to eco-camps.

 5. The Dian Fossey Gorilla Fund International